Preparing & Structuring B2B One-On-One Customer Interviews

 How To Develop Your B2B Customer Interviews

-When it comes to B2B customer interviews, we find that the following series questions is a great starting point to understand customers:
+When it comes to B2B customer interviews, we find that the following series of questions is a great starting point to understand customers:

 What Are Their Core Job Responsibilities?
 These questions help you get a feel for the day-to-day work your customers do.
 What are the big things and little things that take up their day.